vierstralab/genome-tools/genome_tools/plotting/modular_plot/README.md

 # Modular Plot Framework
 The modular plot framework provides a flexible, composable system for creating complex genomic interval visualizations.
 It separates data loading from plotting logic, enabling reusable components that can be easily combined and configured.
+Details on individual components along with examples can be found in PlotComponents section

 # Key concepts
 - **IntervalPlotter**: The main orchestrator that manages components and creates figures

 - **IntervalPlotComponent**: A plot component that renders data for a genomic interval